Tau-functions \`a la Dub\'edat and probabilities of cylindrical events for double-dimers and CLE(4): Estimate of coefficients in the Fock--Goncharov theorem

 \subsection{Positivity of the bracelet basis of the skein algebra $\bm{\sk(M,1)}$ and the estimate of Fock-Goncharov coefficients}

 The last ingredient we need is the following positivity result.
-Let~$\Gamma$ be a lamination consisting of~$m_1$ copies of a simple loop~$l_1$, $m_2$ copies of a simple loop~$l_2$, \dots, $m_k$ copies of a simple loop~$l_k$; we assume that the loops~$l_i$ are not homotopic to each other.
+Let~$\Gamma$ be a lamination consisting of~$m_1$ copies of a simple loop~$l_1$, $m_2$ copies of a simple loop~$l_2$, \dots, $m_k$ copies of a simple loop~$l_k$; we assume that \bl{the loops~$l_i$ are in distinct homotopy classes}.
 The {\it bracelet} of $\Gamma$ is the multi-curve

 where~$l_i^{m_i}$ denotes the minimal loop that travels~$m_i$ times along the simple loop~$l_i$, while~$m_i\cdot l_i$ stands for the~$m_i$ copies of~$l_i$.

 Recall that we denote by~$L(\C)$ the element of~$\sk(M,1)$ obtained from a multi-curve~$\C$.
 It is easy to see that, for each simple loop~$l$, one has